 They divert plastic from the landfills

-Instead of letting a plastic bottle rot and crumble on a landfill, we’re turning it into something we need and are willing to use.
+Instead of letting a plastic bottle rot on a landfill, we’re turning it into something we need and are willing to use.

 Looking for more ways to reduce your waste?
 Check this post on how to reduce your waste on a budget.

 Making virgin fabrics takes more energy than making recycled fabrics.